juliangruber/json-heal/README.md

 # json-heal

-  Heal a trimmed json string.
+  Heal a cut off json string to make it parseable again.

 ## Example